farmdawgnation/giterrific/README.md

 # Giterrific

-_A JSON API for private git servers._
+_A lightweight JSON API for private git servers._

 Giterrific is a solution to a very silly problem: there doesn't exists (in as far as I could find) a minimalist JSON API microservice that would surface information about git repositories in a sane